FRRouting/frr/doc/user/bgp.rst

    Redistribute routes from other protocols into BGP.

-   Note - When redistributing a static route, or any better Admin Distance route, into BGP for which the same path is learned dynamically from another BGP speaker, if the redistribute path is more preferred from a BGP Best Path standpoint than the dynamically learned path, then BGP will not export the best path to Zebra(RIB) for installation into the routing table, unless BGP receives the path before the static route is created.
+   Note - When redistributing a static route, or any other route, into BGP, the Admin Distance is carried into BGP, and is used in BGP's Best Path calculation.
+When comparing a redistributed route with a local aggregate, or a route learned dynamically from another BGP speaker, the one with a lower Admin Distance is more preferred.

 .. clicmd:: redistribute <table|table-direct> (1-65535)] [metric (0-4294967295)] [route-map WORD]